material-motion/material-motion/specifications/runtime/named-plans.md

 Example pseudo-code:

 ```
-class Scheduler {
+class Runtime {
   function addPlan(NamedPlan, named: String, to: Target)
   function removePlan(named: String, from: Target)
 }

 # Associate a named plan with a target.
-scheduler.addPlan(plan, named: name, to: target)
+runtime.addPlan(plan, named: name, to: target)

 # Remove any named plan from a target.
-scheduler.removePlan(named: name, from: target)
+runtime.removePlan(named: name, from: target)
 ```

 **Target-scoped names**: Names are scoped to a target.

-The scheduler maintains a separate named plan mapping for each target.
+The runtime maintains a separate named plan mapping for each target.

 **Remove-then-add**: Two things happen when a named plan is added.